alyssahursh/mazamas/README.md

 * SSL Certificate through AWS

 ## Entity relationship diagram
-See the entity relationship diagram as a PDF [here](https://github.com/alyssahursh/mazamas/blob/master/erd.png)
+See the entity relationship diagram as a PDF [here](https://github.com/alyssahursh/mazamas/blob/master/erd.png).
 ![ERD](/erd.png?raw=true "ERD")

-## Where can I see it?
+## Where can I interact with this web app?
 Unfortunately, this web app is not currently running anywhere online.
 You'll have to download the repo and run a Rails server to interact with it locally.
 After downloading, run rake db:rebuild to seed the database.
 (The database seeds were scraped from two existing websites.
 See the [scraper repo](https://github.com/alyssahursh/mazamas-scraper) for more information on how the data was collected.)

 To log in as a user, use climber10@mazamasclimbs.org or leader10@mazamasclimbs.org.
 The password for all test users is "password".